KerbaeAdAstra/KerbalFuture/CODE_OF_CONDUCT.md

 ### IRC Channel
 The consequences for misconduct are available on the IRC channel by typing the command '/msg ChanServ taxonomy #kerbaeadastra' in the chat bar.
 ### GitHub
-Blocking and reporting to GitHub staff, and removal of any and all non-appropriate wiki edits, commits, comments, issues, and pull requests.
+Misconduct will result in blocking and reporting to GitHub staff, and removal of any and all inappropriate wiki edits, commits, comments, issues, and pull requests.
 ### KSP Forums, including any and all Kerbae ad Astra mantained threads
 An immediate report to the KSP forum moderators will be made - punishments (or the lack thereof) will be decided by them, seeing as the Forums are under their jurisdiction.
 ## Reports of Abuse